Skip to Content

 Melons6090100

 Proper temperature and humidity are vital to healthy seedling development.
-While seeds will germinate in minimum warmth, the process will be quite slow.
+While seeds germinate in minimum warmth, the process will be slow.
 Only at optimum temperature will the seeds germinate rapidly.
-But, if the temperatures are also too high, this will also negatively affect the process.
+But, if the temperatures are too high, this will also negatively affect the process.

 Ideally, the optimal temperature range for most seeds to germinate is between 65°F and 86 °F. However, greenhouse owners encounter temperature variations, which might affect the germination process.
-For instance, at night, temperatures are mostly low, while they soar up during the day.
+For instance, temperatures are mostly low at night but soar up during the day.

 Plants sapling placed on the plant rack on the table in the greenhouse

 This is a type of greenhouse that’s heated by the sun.
-This means that when the sun is down, its source of heat also goes down.
-However, this greenhouse, also known as a cold greenhouse, is designed in a way that traps warmth during the day, keeping your plants warm during cold nights.
+This means that its heat source also goes down when the sun is down.
+However, this greenhouse, also known as a cold greenhouse, is designed to trap warmth during the day, keeping your plants warm during cold nights.

-The only challenge comes when the temperatures go too low, especially during winter nights – although the greenhouse can maintain an environment much warmer than the outside environment.
+The only challenge comes when the temperatures go too low, especially during winter nights – although the greenhouse can maintain an environment much warmer than the outside.

-Generally, temperatures inside an unheated greenhouse differ from that on the outside, with around 7°F. For example, when the outside temperatures are around 20°F (-7°C), it’s around 28°F (-2°C) inside the greenhouse.
+Generally, temperatures inside an unheated greenhouse differ from outside, with around 7°F. For example, when the outside temperatures are around 20°F (-7°C), it’s around 28°F (-2°C) inside the greenhouse.
 This means that the greenhouse is approximately 8°F warmer than the outside.

-For this reason, understanding the optimal germination temperatures is crucial when trying to figure out the best seeds to start within a greenhouse.
+For this reason, understanding the optimal germination temperatures is crucial when figuring out the best seeds to start within a greenhouse.
 This way, you also know whether it’s necessary to heat the greenhouse if the temperatures go too low.

 Tips on Using an Unheated Greenhouse